 Goods and Services

 The value of your contributions is usually at Fair Market Value (FMV) and must be substantial in nature.
 An example of this would be the donation of inventory to a Good Will Store with a value of at least $250.
 Your company has some excess clothing in inventory that it purchased in bulk, but cannot be moved through a sale.
 These items can be placed up for a charitable contribution to a Good Will Store or used by an Outreach program for its clients who are in need of clothing in order to progress in their lives.
-Upon transaction of this donation the organization will give a receipt to confirm the acceptance of the goods.
+Upon transaction of this donation, the organization will give a receipt to confirm the acceptance of the goods.

-Many organizations frequently have events where low income and indigent persons assemble to receive, on a large scale, services that they could not afford or have access to.
+Many organizations frequently have events where low income persons assemble to receive services they could not afford or wouldn’t otherwise have access to.
 Your service would classify as a charitable contribution at fair market value and the organization would give you a receipt stating the value of these services for tax purposes.
-On your side this receipt as well as any of the materials used would be considered deductions.
+Any materials used as well would be considered deductions.

 Another method is planned giving to an organization.
-This can be done monthly, quarterly, or annually depending upon your preference.
+This can be done monthly, quarterly, or annually.
 Usually, pledge donations are made at events such as a Gala and paid throughout the year until the target has been met.
 As a self-employed person, this is a good way to plan your annual charitable deduction and maintain your cash flow reserves.

 These are just a few examples of how your business can benefit the community, expand your marketing reach, and receive a tax break as well.

 Consult our accountants for guidelines on your Schedule C tax forms as well as what limitations apply to these types of deductions.